by Debbie “The Rat Lady” Ducommun

 patient’s body.
 In general,

-it is better to give a higher dose rather than too little.
-Antibiotics must be selected carefully not
+it is better to give a higher dose rather than too little as the levels in the

-only according to what type of bacteria may be causing the infection, but also
+of bacteria may be causing the infection, but also how the antibiotic works,

-how the antibiotic works, what tissues of the body it can penetrate, the
+what tissues of the body it can penetrate, the patient’s state of health,

-patient’s state of health, and any possible side-effects.
+and any possible side-effects.

 Antibiotics are divided into two groups according to how they